 But one doesn’t always have to go into a rural area to appreciate the effect of the stars.
 A trip to southern France’s Provence region led me to learn about Dutch impressionist painter Vincent van Gogh.

 As I spent time in Marseille and Arles, I learned of van Gogh’s artistic life and saw an exhibition that included one of his most famous creations “A Starry Night.”

 Depicting his view of the night sky from his hospital room, the painting made me wonder if the night sky was his refuge, a place he could explore through his art, since he was not able to physically explore the landscape as he had.

 I realized the stars had become my refuge, a welcome moment of solace in my busy schedule.
-That night I stared outside my hotel room window, and on the first star I could see, despite the city lights, I made a wish to continue my self-care through the night sky.
+That night I stared outside my hotel room window, and on the first star I could see, despite the city lights, I made a wish to continue my self-care through night gazing of dark skies.

 Grand Velas Los Cabos Mexico has a stargazing package offering canapes, Moet & Chandon champagne and telescope access with a star map.

 Trout Point Lodge of Nova Scotia offers the Astrophotography Lovers package, a two-night stay with night sky time on their viewing platform and photography workshop.